InnocentBug/G-BigSMILES/README.md

 Generator of SMILES string from bigSMILES with extension.

-This code implements a parser ofr an extension of the original [bigSMILES notation](https://olsenlabmit.github.io/BigSMILES/docs/line_notation.html#the-bigsmiles-line-notation).
+This code implements a parser for an extension of the original [bigSMILES notation](https://olsenlabmit.github.io/BigSMILES/docs/line_notation.html#the-bigsmiles-line-notation).
 The extension is designed to add details into the line notation that enable the generation of molecules from that specific ensemble.
-The syntax of the extension of bigSMILES can be removed if everything between `|` symbols and the `|` symbols are removed from the string.
+The syntax of the extension of bigSMILES can be removed if everything between the `|` symbols and the `|` symbols is removed from the string.

 ## Installation

-The package is a python only package, but it requires an rdkit installation.
+The package is python-only, but it requires a rdkit installation.
 The easiest way to install this dependency is via conda.
 We provide the `environments.yml` file to install the conda packages.